February 14th is the National Day of MMIR Action and Awareness!

 MMIR Task Force of Colorado is a volunteer run grassroots organization that provides leadership, policy development, training, data compilation, advocacy and support related to the crisis of missing and murdered Indigenous relatives in the state of Colorado.

-Our task force respects the confidentiality of MMIR families.
+Our Task Force respects the confidentiality of MMIR families.
 We never post a name to this list that isn’t obtained through public information or without a family’s permission.
 We do not participate in the commodification of the MMIR crisis and never support those who profit from a family’s tragedy.

 The Dashboard numbers do not match the cases that the Task Force is tracking as we do not have the same limitations of a state agency, yet we still regularly provide CBI with updated data.